 - Sources of data to be used (if relevant)

 The prospectus must be signed and approved by two faculty members.
 The primary purpose of the prospectus is to persuade the department that the thesis dissertation plan is appropriate and manageable.
-The prospectus should be three to ten pages.

 The Workshop Program